Atiyakh/Fluxon/README.md

 ))
 ```

-Fluxon.Endpoint.AsyncServer is a versatile, robust, and flexiable session-based server infrastructure that supports asynchronous connections, which is the best option for most server setups
+Fluxon.Endpoint.AsyncServer is a versatile, robust, and flexiable session-based server infrastructure that supports asynchronous connections and reverse requests, which is the best option for most server setups

 ### Router Setup
 The `Router` handles all incoming requests and maps them to appropriate views.